PerGro/-Numerical-control-machine-tool-simulation/pyturtle/descript.md

 > Every method that try to move the point should contect with another method to get enough parameters.

 <h1 id="1">Project API</h1>

+Let's start easy though:

+## main.py

+### main.Windows(): GUI class

+### main.Main(): Class for pretreatment

+Main.split(): used to separate command strings from numbers, and store them as different list (self.).

+Main.run(): used to create a Sorter() object, which is contrl animation.

+Main.check(): used to preprocessing text.
+If program meet error, it will create ErrorWindow() object and output.

+## parameter.py

+__*Overview*__:

+Every method in this file just need return two parts.
+First is a kind of mark, you can choose one of them: 'staticAndNone', 'static', 'moving', 'staticAndInfo'.
+The second is importent, if this method is contect with a moving command, the second return should be a method, if this method do nothing, it should be None, if this method will change animation information, it should be a string list.

+For moving command, operation.py provides three public method: move_to() for straight line movement, circle_l() for clockwise rotation, circle_r() for anti-clockwise rotation.

+## operation.py

+operation.clockwise_circle(kwargs): used to provide parameters for the clockwise circle drawing method, it will return two parameters, one is radius, another is theta.
+Radius means the circle's radius, theta means turtle's orientation.

+When it works with turtle.circle(), it will find suitable path to draw a clockwise arc to contact the point A (input) and the point B (destination).

+> The major are is drawn only when the R value in the incoming parameter is negative.

+operation.anti_clockwise_circle(kwargs): just like operation.clockwise_circle(kwargs), when it works with turtle.circle(), it will fin suitable path to draw a anti-clockwise arc to contact the point A (input) and the point B (destination).

+> The major are is drawn only when the R value in the incoming parameter is negative.

+operation.move_to_temp(): just return the parameters to work with turtle.goto().